CDCgov/NEDSS-Helm/charts/keycloak/README.md

   *   externalDatabase.port
 Search for EXAMPLE_ and replace

-## install Helm chart with new values
+## Install Helm chart with new values
 1. Connect to Kubernetes

 ***AWS/EKS example***